deep-08/Intervue.io/README.md

 - Logs out.

-Closes the browser after execution.
+## Closes the browser after execution.

-Execution Instructions
+# Execution Instructions
-1. Compile the Project
+## 1. Compile the Project

-bash
-Copy
-Edit
-mvn compile
+# mvn compile
-2. Run the Script
+## 2. Run the Script
-Execute using Maven:
+- Execute using Maven:

-bash
-Copy
-Edit
-mvn exec:java -Dexec.mainClass="intervueHomepage.LandingHomePage"
+- mvn exec:java -Dexec.mainClass="intervueHomepage.LandingHomePage"
 Or, run it directly in your IDE by opening LandingHomePage.java and clicking Run.

-Expected Output
+## Expected Output
  Console logs will show:

-Switched to new tab: <URL> and New tab title: <title> on successful tab switch.
+- Switched to new tab: <URL> and New tab title: <title> on successful tab switch.

-Login failed!
+- Login failed!
 Screenshot saved at: <path> if login fails, with a screenshot in the screenshots/ folder.

-Login successful!
+- Login successful!
 Proceeding to next step... if login succeeds, followed by search and logout actions.

-Error: <message> if an exception occurs (e.g., element not found).
+- Error: <message> if an exception occurs (e.g., element not found).

-The browser closes automatically after execution.
+- The browser closes automatically after execution.

-Customization
+# Customization
-Login Credentials: Update the email and password in the script if needed:
+- Login Credentials: Update the email and password in the script if needed:

-java
-Copy
-Edit
 driver.findElement(By.xpath("//input[@id='login_email']")).sendKeys("your_email");
 driver.findElement(By.xpath("//input[@id='login_password']")).sendKeys("your_password");

-Failure Detection: The current failure check uses //span[@class='ant-alert-description'].
+## Failure Detection: The current failure check uses //span[@class='ant-alert-description'].
-Verify this matches the error element on the login page after a failed attempt, or update accordingly.
+**Verify this matches the error element on the login page after a failed attempt, or update accordingly.**

-Post-Login Actions: Modify the search term ("hello") or add more steps after logout in the else block.
+- Post-Login Actions: Modify the search term ("hello") or add more steps after logout in the else block.

-Troubleshooting
+# Troubleshooting
     NoSuchElementException: Ensure all XPaths match the current webpage structure.
 Inspect using Chrome DevTools (F12).

-Tab Not Switching: Increase Thread.sleep(2000) if the new tab takes longer to open, or replace with WebDriverWait.
+- Tab Not Switching: Increase Thread.sleep(2000) if the new tab takes longer to open, or replace with WebDriverWait.

-Screenshot Not Saving: Confirm the screenshots/ folder exists and is writable.
+- Screenshot Not Saving: Confirm the screenshots/ folder exists and is writable.

-Login Failure Detection Failing: Inspect the page after a failed login to confirm the error element's XPath.
+- Login Failure Detection Failing: Inspect the page after a failed login to confirm the error element's XPath.

-Notes
+# Notes
-The script uses Thread.sleep() for simplicity.
+**1. The script uses Thread.sleep() for simplicity.
 For production use, consider replacing with WebDriverWait for more robust timing.

-Ensure an active internet connection, as the script interacts with a live website.
+ - Ensure an active internet connection, as the script interacts with a live website.

-The browser closes automatically due to driver.quit() in the finally block.
+- The browser closes automatically due to driver.quit() in the finally block.